JAlcocerT/JAlcocerT/content/blog/concepts-GCP.md

 WHERE table_name = 'table_ID'
 ```

-Once you know it, you can do some data profiling on the field distribution:
+Once you know it, you can do some data profiling, like field distribution...:

 ```sql
 SELECT DISTINCT location_id